samuelbharti/peacock/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of peacock is to provide miscellaneous (for now) R scripts for project initialization and workflows.
+The goal of peacock is to …

 ## Installation